alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

 The Security Manager is a service that helps the user with key management and permission rules building.
-Using the application manifest template defined by the application developer, the Security Manager builds the manifests consisting of access control lists to let the end-user authorize which interactions the application can do.
+Using the application manifest template defined by the application developer, the Security Manager builds the manifests consisting of rules to let the end-user authorize which interactions the application can do.
 An application developer does not have to build a security manager.
 The permission can be installed by another application or another security manager.